WPChill/download-monitor/readme.txt

 == Changelog ==

+= 1.5.0 =
 * JSON_UNESCAPED_UNICODE for files to fix unicode chars.
 Requires PHP 5.4+
 * Style filetype-docx
 * Update get_version_id to work with non-numeric versions.
 * Fix shortcode arg booleans.
 * Add transient cache for get_file_version_ids.
+* Moved all translations to Transifex.
+* Changed text domain from download_monitor to download-monitor.
+* Added Grunt.

 = 1.4.4 =
 * Use home_dir instead of site_dir - fixes hot-linking protections against own site (when not in root dir)